 and the Forsythia is starting to bloom.

-It’s time for a jaunt to our home in Coastal Maine to get it summer-ready.
+It’s time for a jaunt to our home in Coastal Maine to get ready for summer.

 What does this mean?

-Well, there are a few things that need nurturing in getting a home summer-ready.
-Along with the enjoyment of a few pleasantries along the way.
+Well, there are a few things that need nurturing to get a home summer-ready, along with enjoying a few pleasantries along the way.

 Vintage Garden Variety Market